nvandoorn/portfolio/README.md

 ## Bugs

 1. FontAwesome SVGs are huge on load (also a problem for making the CV PDF)
-1. Loading page from URL does not apply `selected` css class to respective nav item
+1. Loading page from URL does not apply `selected` css class to respective nav item (might be a Netlify issue?)
-1. Negative margin on the nav causes it to wrap after already touching the header
 1. Fonts on Windows do not look great, Linux story likely is not much better
+1. Nav extends beyond container on really small viewport (iPhone 5)